The pastoral vista from Richmond Hill has inspired painters and poets for centuries and still beguiles. It’s the only view (which...

 Pastoral Petersham Meadows – where cows still graze - is a bucolic slice of rural England and were once part of the Ham House estate.

-This wonderful, almost churchlike place with stone walls and an open fire is a great family pub facing Richmond Park’s Petersham...
+This wonderful, almost churchlike place with stone walls and an open fire is a great pub facing Richmond Park’s Petersham entrance....

 Richmond Park information

 Herds of over 600 red and fallow deer basking under the trees are part of its magic, but they can be less than docile in rutting season (September and October) and when the does bear young (May to July), so keep your distance (over 50m) during these times.
 Birdwatchers will love the diverse habitats, from neat gardens to woodland and assorted ponds.
-Floral fans should visit Isabella Plantation , a stunning woodland garden created after WWII, in April and May when the rhododendrons and azaleas bloom.
+Floral fans should visit Isabella Plantation , a stunning 16-hectare woodland garden created after WWII, in April and May when the rhododendrons, azaleas and camellias bloom.

 Set in a beautiful 13-hectare garden and affording great views of the city from the back terrace, Pembroke Lodge was the childhood home of Bertrand Russell.
-The Georgian tea rooms can garnish your visit with warm scones and clotted cream after 3pm.
+The Georgian tea rooms can garnish your visit with warm scones and clotted cream from 9am to 5.30pm.